 - Garden gloves to keep germs away (or wash your hands thoroughly)

 On a mature vine, look right below the leaf or stem/vine juncture for a tiny brown root node.
 These tiny bumps are the key to propagating pothos.
-You’ll want to snip off a couple inches of healthy stem right before a node and include a node or two with the cutting, as this is where the new roots will come from.
+You’ll want to snip off a couple of inches of the healthy stem right before a node and include a node or two with the cutting, as this is where the new roots will come from.